Wave-making resistance: Reduced displacement

 Reducing the displacement of the craft, by eliminating excess weight, is the most straightforward way to reduce the wave making drag.
 Another way is to shape the hull so as to generate lift as it moves through the water.
 Semi-displacement hulls and planing hulls do this, and they are able to break through the hull speed barrier and transition into a realm where drag increases at a much lower rate.
 The disadvantage of this is that planing is only practical on smaller vessels, with high power-to-weight ratios, such as motorboats.
 It is not a practical solution for a large vessel such as a supertanker.

 Fine entry

 A hull with a blunt bow has to push the water away very quickly to pass through, and this high acceleration requires large amounts of energy.
 By using a fine bow, with a sharper angle that pushes the water out of the way more gradually, the amount of energy required to displace the water will be less.
 A modern variation is the wave-piercing design.
-The total amount of water to be displaced by a moving hull, and thus causing wave making drag, is the cross sectional area of the hull times distance the hull travels, and will not remain the same when prismatic coefficient is increased for the same lwl and same displacement and same speed.
+The total amount of water to be displaced by a moving hull, and thus causing wave making drag, is the cross sectional area of the hull times distance the hull travels, and will not remain the same when prismatic coefficient is increased for the same length at the waterline and same displacement and same speed.